godotengine/godot-docs/classes/class_control.rst

 |void| **grab_click_focus**\ (\ ) :ref:`🔗<class_Control_method_grab_click_focus>`

 Creates an :ref:`InputEventMouseButton<class_InputEventMouseButton>` that attempts to click the control.
-If the event is received, the control acquires focus.
+If the event is received, the control gains focus.

 .. tabs::